Sirjoe311/DSA-PROJECT-2-AMAZON/README.md

 the underlying assumptions of the analysis, the functions applied and steps followed, calculated columns created and formulas used,
-the Pivot Table used and results obtained an Interactive Dashboard.
+the Pivot Table used and an Interactive Dashboard.

 ### CONCLUSION
 Due care and deligence were put into the analysis to ensure that results obtainened are error-free and true picture of the transactions that took place in the period under review.